 So began the American system of real estate.
 Once private ownership of land became widespread, the need to monitor and facilitate the exchange of property grew.
 A number of different careers developed from this need.

 The real estate industry in the United States has grown dramatically in recent years, and, because it is tied into the state of the economy, experienced rocky times following the financial crisis and recession that began in 2007–2008.
+The economy has since strengthened and the real estate industry continues to grow.
+In 2018, approximately 5.34 million existing homes were sold and 667,000 newly constructed homes were sold, as reported by the U.S. Census Bureau.
 More people are turning to real estate professionals for help in the task of buying or selling real estate, as property values are constantly changing, transactions have become more complicated, and property is switching hands more frequently.

 - Assessors and Appraisers

 - Loan Officers and Counselors